Payroll in the United States of America: Employer costs, taxes & more in 2026

 For employers operating in multiple states, withholding rules must be followed separately for each state, using that state’s specific forms and tax tables.
 The Department of Labor provides state-by-state unemployment insurance contact information to help employers comply with local requirements.

-Payslip requirements in the United States of America
+Payslip requirements in the USA

 The FLSA requires employers to keep accurate records of hours worked, wages earned, and all deductions.